WamWooWam/WamBot.Twitch/README.md

 # WamBot.Twitch
 A bot for my [Twitch Channel](https://twitch.tv/wamwoowam)!
-Consists mostly of joke commands with a sprinking of useful things in there
+Consists mostly of joke commands with a sprinkling of useful things in there

 ## ⚠ WARNING ⚠
 Because, frankly, it's funny, the code for this bot contains a large amount of strong language and adult themes.
 If you're a future employer judging me for writing this, I didn't want to work for you anyway.